nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 321
 00:18:37,865 --> 00:18:41,783
-[SPEAKER_03]: As soon as he gives us a new, or they put those in and they hold them out.
+[SPEAKER_03]: As soon as he gives us a new, or they put those new ones in and the old ones out.

-322
+322s
 00:18:41,763 --> 00:18:45,144
-[SPEAKER_03]: We're going to try that in that sense as well.
+[SPEAKER_03]: We're going to try that in that consensus file.

 323
 00:18:45,165 --> 00:18:47,318